Search-Adaptor: Embedding Customization for Information Retrieval: Experiments

 \subsection{Experimental settings}

-We first consider the 13 retrieval datasets from the BEIR repository \citep{beir_dataset} to evaluate the performance in English data, with corpus sizes ranging from 3.6K to 8.8M, and training pairs ranging from 0.7K to 532K.
+We first consider the 14 retrieval datasets from the BEIR repository \citep{beir_dataset} to evaluate the performance in English data, with corpus sizes ranging from 3.6K to 8.8M, and training pairs ranging from 0.7K to 532K.
 For the datasets with only test data (e.g., Arguana, SciDocs), we split the data into disjoint train and test sets with a 50/50 ratio, based on the sorted query IDs.
-We also use MIRACL \citep{miracl_dataset} which consists of 17 multilingual datasets including Japanese, Chinese, French, and Indonesian.
-More details can be found in Appendix~\ref{appx:data}.
+We also use MIRACL data \citep{miracl_dataset} which consists of 17 multilingual datasets including Japanese, Chinese, French, and Indonesian.
+More dataset details can be found in Appendix~\ref{appx:data}.

-We use nDCG@10 as the main metric for the retrieval performance (see Appendix~\ref{appx:metric} for more details).
-For model selection, we further divide the training data into disjoint training and validation datasets with an 80/20 ratio and select the model with the highest validation nDCG@10 metric.
+We use nDCG@10 as the main metric to quantify the retrieval performance (see Appendix~\ref{appx:metric} for more details).
+For model selection, we divide the training data into disjoint training and validation splits with an 80/20 ratio, and select the model with the highest validation nDCG@10 value.